broderickhyman/albion-data-website/index.md

 The most recent releases can be found here: [https://github.com/BroderickHyman/albiondata-client/releases](https://github.com/BroderickHyman/albiondata-client/releases)

+### Where Can I View The Data I Uploaded?
+One easy to use website is [AlbionOnline2d](https://www.albiononline2d.com/en/market).
+This website pulls the latest information from the database and shows different selling metrics for the Auction Houses.

+We are actively developing more websites for market analysis, if you have a website/tool you would like listed here, please contact us, info below.

 ### Developer Information
 If you're building something to consume the data published by the Albion Data Project here are some things you will need to know: